 Evaluation and Notification Process

 The Teaching Committee members will independently review the credentials of each nominee and determine a winner.
-Once the winner is selected, the Pearson Award Subcommittee chair will share this information with ABC’s Executive Director.
-The subcommittee chair will notify the winner July 31 and direct them to contact ABC HQ to coordinate travel arrangements and registration.
+The winner will be notified by July 31.
+The subcommittee chair will notify ABC Headquarters by August 28.

 Lydia Musher, Rice University, firstname.lastname@example.org

 - 2019: Award not given; award formerly named Pearson Award for Innovation in Teaching with Technology.

 - 2017: Clive Muir, Stephen F. Austin State University

 - 2016: Katherine Castle, University of Nebraska - Lincoln